 To travel internationally, including to Canada or Mexico, you will need a valid passport or passport card.
 A REAL ID-compliant driver’s license or ID is not a replacement for a passport when traveling outside of the United States.

 How Do I Get a REAL ID-compliant Driver’s License or State ID?

 You must physically go to your local DMV with the appropriate documents to be issued a REAL ID-compliant driver’s license or ID card—you cannot get it online or by mail.
 States set the cost individually, and fees may range between $13-$85 based on whether you are requesting a renewal, duplicate, or brand-new license.
 Before you go in, you should find out what your state requires from you, but at the minimum, you will need:

 - A photo identity document, except that a non-photo identity document is acceptable if it includes both the person's full legal name and date of birth.

 - Documentation showing the person's date of birth.

 - Proof of the person's social security account number or verification that the person is not eligible for a social security account number.

 - Documentation showing the person's name and address of principal residence.

 Armed with the facts, we hope that you find the REAL ID Act, and the REAL ID flying rules that go into effect on October 1, 2020, to be straightforward and simple.
+Take this time to start planning your travels and maybe even think about doing a yacht charter to the Mediterranean!
 Happy travels!